Novo Progresso

+Historical context and purpose

+The municipality of Novo Progresso, Jacareacanga and Trairão was separated from Itaituba on December 13, 1991.

+Geography

 The municipality contains part of the 342192 ha Nascentes da Serra do Cachimbo Biological Reserve, a strictly protected conservation unit established in 2005.

 It also contains part of the 538151 ha Rio Novo National Park, a conservation unit created in 2006.

 In contains the 1301683 ha Jamanxim National Forest, a sustainable use conservation unit created in 2006 in which uncontrolled clearance of the Amazon rainforest was proceeding at a rapid pace.